Microsoft/azure-docs.cs-cz/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Kódová buňka; při spuštění tato buňka vytvoří grafický obrázek.
-Pokud nevidíte vykreslení poprvé (a místo toho viz "Obrázek velikost 640x480 s 1 osami"), spusťte buňku znovu.
+1. Buňka kódu; Při spuštění tato buňka vytvoří grafický graf.
+Pokud se vykreslení nezobrazí poprvé (a místo toho se zobrazí "obrázek 640 × 1 osy"), spusťte tuto buňku znovu.

     ```python
     import matplotlib.pyplot as plt